Frequently Asked Questions

 Q: How many lessons will I have?

-A: Each student will have two hours of private instruction per week.
-Instrumentalists will have additional chamber music coachings, and singers will also have vocal coaching seminars.
+A: Each student will have two private lessons per week.
+Instrumentalists will have additional chamber music coachings, and singers will have vocal coachings.
 Composition students will also have composition seminars.

 Q: Will the concerts be recorded?